shader-slang/slang/docs/proposals/004-initialization.md

 - It does not contain any explicit constructors defined by the user.
 - All its members have the same visibility as the type itself.
 - All its members are legacy C-Style structs or arrays of legacy C-style structs.
+Note that C-Style structs are allowed to have member default values.
 In such case, we perform a legacy "read data" style consumption of the initializer list, so that the following behavior is valid:

 ```csharp